tony-aw/squarebrackets/README.md

   slightly over 50,000 tests now.
 - 15 March 2024: Added the `sb_setRename()` method, and added tests for
   this method also.
+- 16 March 2024: Fixed a bug in the “rcpp_set_rowcol” source code.
+  Tweaked the documentation here and there a bit.
+Improved the tests a bit.